Annapurna Circuit Trek Difficulties

 Choose Comfortable Trekking Shoes

 Trekkers always should have proper trekking boots with a sturdy sole.
-You have to trek through various inclined, rough terrain and you for a long distance.
+You have to trek through various inclined, rough terrain and for a long distance.

 Therefore, normal sports shoes can’t take the pressure off your feet.
 So trekking boots are one of the musts while trekking to Annapurna Circuit trek.